 We need your help!
 There are no fees for kids’ participation in CUBS.
 Individual and group donations are important to fund the program.
 Checks payable to Worcester Area Mission Society can be sent to 6 Institute Rd., Worcester, MA 01609, or you can donate using the “Donate” link on the first page of our website and tell us in the note section that the donation is for CUBS.

 We are grateful for the support of church congregations and foundations as well as individuals.
-Recent contributors include the Carpenter Foundation, Clark University, United Way of Central Massachusetts, the Webster Five Foundation, Cornerstone Bank, and Berkshire Bank.
+Recent contributors include the Carpenter Foundation, Clark University, United Way of Central Massachusetts, the Webster Five Foundation, Cornerstone Bank, DCU for Kids, and Berkshire Bank.